taniaharv/programming_fundamentals_001/docs/TASKS.md

 1. Which part is the file extension of the package.json file?

+.json

 2. What does JSON stand for?

+Java Script Object Notation

 3. What is the purpose of JSON?

+uses human readable text to transmit data objects and arrays between a server and a web application

 4. What does the package.json file do?

+converts any JavaScript object into JSON, and sends JSON to the server

 5. How do you install dependencies in a project after first cloning it from Github?

+Use package.json to install all the dependencies

 6. What does "forking" mean in the context of Github?

+taking a copy of someone else's code and storing it in your own account.

 7. What data types do you know?

+Number, string, Boolean, Null, Undefined, Symbol, Object, Array

 8. What is the difference between primitive and complex data types, and can you give examples of each?

+Primitive data types can only contain a single thing and are immutable (cannot be changed) but complex data types can store collections of data and more complex entities and are mutable (can be changed).

+Primitive - Number, string, boolean, null, undefined Complex - Symbol, object, array

 9. What would be the best data type for representing whether a user is logged into the system or not?

+Boolean

 10. How would you create a variable whose value could not be changed?

+declare a const

 11. What would be the outcome of running this code?